 Why is defrosting important?

-Frost and ice build up is quite common.
-It can happen if the freezer door isn’t closed properly, or left open for extended periods of time.
-Frosting can also occur if your freezer seal is defective or old.
-If frost and ice continue to build up in spite of good maintenance, it might be time to replace the freezer seal or buy a new freezer/refrigerator.
+Frost and ice build up is very normal.
+This can happen when the freezer door is not shut properly or stays open for long periods of time.
+Frost can also be caused if the sealing of the freezer is broken or old.
+If ice and frost continue to build up in spite of good treatment, it might be time to invest in a new model.